5 Ways to Boost Your Social Proof

 - How I feel now ____________________

-It’s the patient’s story that is so interesting to other perspective patients who want to experience that story also.
+It’s the patient’s story that is so interesting to other prospective patients who want to experience that story also.

 Cosmetic patients love to “see” your work and “the more the merrier”.